-Dr. Chad Bousman, MPH, PhD, Associate Professor, Medical Genetics, University of Calgary
+Dr. Chad Bousman, MPH, PhD, Professor, Medical Genetics, University of Calgary

 Dr. Mark Yarema, MD, FRCPC, Lead, Calgary Clinical Pharmacology Consultation Service and Section Chief, Clinical Pharmacology and Toxicology, Alberta Health Services